uikit/uikit-site/docs/pages/drop.md

 ## Mode

 By default, the drop is toggled on hover and on click.
-Set the `animation` option to change the toggle behavior.
+Set the `mode` option to change the toggle behavior.

 | Mode          | Description                     |
 | :------------ | :------------------------------ |